ChrisCampbell1/apres-front-end/README.md

 This is a marketplace that can eventually expand into a full e-commerce platform.
 For now, transactions are handled outside of the marketplace.
 After selecting a listing to purchase, a buyer is provided the contact information of the seller so they can connect and arrange payment/pickup or shipping.

-Planning materials and original wireframes can be found [here](https://trello.com/b/SiHgbNMh/apres-planning)
+Planning materials and original wireframes can be found [here](https://trello.com/b/SiHgbNMh/apres-planning).

 ## Technologies Used
 * TypeScript
-* React
+* React.js
-* Express
+* Express.js
 * Node.js
 * Sequelize
-* Postgresql
+* PostgreSQL
-* SWT Authentication
+* JWT Authentication
 * JavaScript
 * HTML
 * CSS